Green economy

 Share

-The "green tax" was created within the 2014 tax reform and came into effect in 2017.
-It affects both vehicles and fixed sources of emissions, the collection of which is accounted for separately.
-In the case of fixed sources, US$175.2 million was collected in 2020 and 95% corresponded to thermoelectric generation companies.
+The "green tax" was created as part of the 2014 tax reform and came into effect in 2017.
+It affects both vehicles and stationary sources of emissions, with revenue collected separately.
+In the case of fixed sources, US$175.2 million was collected in 2020, with 95% coming from thermoelectric power generation companies.